hovax/angular-multiStepForm/README.md

 ## ToDo
 * in order to use prev to goto prev x step, need change in data structure(like double linked list)
-* need a dynamic nested view for the database management section
 * dynamic data binding(auto add new entries(unpredicted length))

 ## Requirements